ricGLo/ComputationalGeometry/README.md

 # Computational Geometry

 This repository contains implementations to solve the next Computational Geometry problems.
 Implemented algorithms use a [module](src/geometry_functions.py) that contains geometry functions.
 This module requires [numpy](https://numpy.org/) in order to work.
 Each algorithm is animated using [manim](https://www.manim.community/), its instalation is neccesary.
 [Manim](https://www.manim.community/) is a community maintained [Python](https://www.python.org/) library for creating mathematical animations.
-It's why all implementations are in [Python](https://www.python.org/).
+This is the reason all implementations are in [Python](https://www.python.org/).
 [ConvexHull](src/ConvexHull) and [ArtGallery](src/ArtGallery) folders contain a media folder where animation videos are found.
-However, resulting videos are also found in [this YouTube playlist](https://youtube.com/playlist?list=PL0Tt1mQwusqRMgzO8DjtxT12ajNNG3YQu).
+However, animations are also found in [this YouTube playlist](https://youtube.com/playlist?list=PL0Tt1mQwusqRMgzO8DjtxT12ajNNG3YQu).

 ## Convex Hull